swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 *   If we decide that the boilerplate is too heavy, we can always add implicit conformances in the future.
 In contrast, starting with implicit conformances and then removing them would be source breaking.
 *   Not all struct/enum compositions of `ConcurrentValue` types are themselves concurrency safe ([examples](https://forums.swift.org/t/pitch-2-protocol-based-actor-isolation/42123/6)), so implicit conformance would require a way to disable autosynthesis, making the proposal more complicated.

 ### Exotic Type System Features

-The [Swift Concurrency Roadmap](https://forums.swift.org/t/swift-concurrency-roadmap/41611) mentions that a future iteration of the feature set could introduce new type system features like `mutableIfUnique` classes, and it is easy to imagine that move semantics and unique ownership could get introduced into Swift someday.
+The [Swift Concurrency Roadmap](https://forums.swift.org/t/swift-concurrency-roadmap/41611) mentions that a future iteration of the feature set could introduce new type system features like “`mutableIfUnique`” classes, and it is easy to imagine that move semantics and unique ownership could get introduced into Swift someday.

 While it is difficult to understand the detailed interaction without knowing the full specification of future proposals, we believe that the checking machinery that enforces `ConcurrentValue` checking is simple and composable.
 It should work with any types that are safe to pass across concurrency boundaries.